Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

 Step 5: Everything put together
 -------------------------------

-Thats it!
+That's it!
 We are already done with our Weather Station and all of the goals should be met.

 Now all of the above put together (`download <https://raw.github.com/Tinkerforge/weather-station/master/write_to_lcd/python/weather.py>`__):